Rotary Aviation

 - Spotting - When spotting enemy movements and positions mark them on the map and give a short report over the radio.

 - Reports - Report fuel situation and weapon statuses before they become an issue.
-You should notify the ground elements before you have to return to base in advance.
+You should notify the ground elements before you have to return to base.

 Sling Loading

-- Speed - The flight speed of the helicopter must be not exceed 170m/s.
+- Speed - The flight speed of the helicopter must not exceed 170km/h.

-- This will risk the sling loaded cargo striking the helicopter should the pilot necessitate maneuvers.
+- This will risk the sling loaded cargo striking the helicopter should the pilot necessitate manoeuvres.

 - Helicopter movement must also take into consideration the movement of the sling loaded cargo.